ProvableHQ/welcome/documentation/aleo/07_tooling.md

 ### Install

 1. Download the [Aleo Developer Plugin](https://plugins.jetbrains.com/plugin/19890-aleo-developer) from JetBrains marketplace.
-2. Click on Plugins on the left side panel > gear icon > Install Plugin from Disk > Select the downloaded zip file
+2. Click on the gear icon in the upper right > Plugins > gear icon up top > Install Plugin from Disk > Select the downloaded zip file
+3. This will also allow you to see syntax highlighting for Aleo instructions.